-Mr. Kaye has served the Company since its founding in 2016 and Mr. Woolridge has served on the Board since 2021.
-The Board believes this history and familiarity with the Owl Rock investment platform make Messrs.
-Kaye and Woolridge beneficial members of the Board.
+Mr. D'Alelio and Mr. Packer have served on the Board of Directors of the Company since the Company's founding in 2016.
+The Board believes this history and familiarity with the Blue Owl investment platform make Mr. D'Alelio and Mr. Packer beneficial members of the Board.